patternfly/patternfly/src/site/pages/guidelines.md

   - a `PropertyCamelCase` is something like `BackgroundColor` or `FontSize`.
   - a `modifier` is something like  `sm`, or `lg`;
   - and a `state` is something like  `hover`, or `expanded`;
 - They are concepts, never tied to an element or component.
-This is incorrect: `$pf-global--h1--FontSize`, this is correct: `$pf-global--FontSize--xxxl`.
+This is incorrect: `$pf-global--h1--FontSize`, this is correct: `$pf-global--FontSize--3xl`.

 For example a global variable setup would look like: